InfoDrainage Features | 2025 New Features | Autodesk

 Clash Detection Analysis

 Enhance the design process with Clash Detection Analysis.
-Identify and visualise 'clashes' or intersections between different components within your design, such as pipes, channels, or other structures. (video: 1:24 min.)
+Identify and visualize "clashes" or intersections between different components within your design, such as pipes, channels, or other structures. (video: 1:24 min.)